rany2/jqGrid/README.md

 One can install the package with respect of [bower](http://bower.io/search/?q=free-jqgrid) by using "bower install free-jqgrid", with respect of [npm](https://www.npmjs.com/package/free-jqgrid) by using "npm install free-jqgrid" or from [NuGet](https://www.nuget.org/packages/free-jqGrid) by using "Install-Package free-jqGrid".

+The package is published on [WebJars](http://www.webjars.org/) and it's deployed on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cfree-jqgrid) too.

-Free jqGrid is published on [cdnjs](https://cdnjs.com/libraries/free-jqgrid) and [jsDelivr CDN](http://www.jsdelivr.com/#!free-jqgrid).
+Free jqGrid is is available from [cdnjs](https://cdnjs.com/libraries/free-jqgrid) and [jsDelivr CDN](http://www.jsdelivr.com/#!free-jqgrid).
 Thus one can use it directly from Internet by including for example the URLs like
 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/free-jqgrid/4.13.1/css/ui.jqgrid.min.css">
 <script src="https://cdnjs.cloudflare.com/ajax/libs/free-jqgrid/4.13.1/js/i18n/grid.locale-de.min.js"></script>